dropwizard/dropwizard/docs/source/manual/core.rst

         }
     }

 This example filter checks the request for the "Date" header, and denies the request if was missing.
+Otherwise, the request is passed through.

 Filters can be dynamically bound to resource methods using `DynamicFeature`_: